thirdelement/goal-getter/TESTING.md

 <span id="resp"></span>

 ## Responsiveness
-As the site has been designed using Bootstrap, it adheres to the Bootstrap grid layout and breakpoints.
+- As the site has been designed using Bootstrap, it adheres to the Bootstrap grid layout and breakpoints.
 Additional media queries have been used to align the jumbotron, switches, buttons, and home page call-to-action.

-The website has been tested across a broad range of physical and virtual desktop, tablet and mobile devices.
+- The website has been tested across a broad range of physical and virtual desktop, tablet and mobile devices.
 Additionally, the site has been checked on a range of browsers including Chrome, Edge, IE11 and Firefox.

-Physical devices have included Windows Desktop PC and laptop, iPhone 8, SE, X and Samsung s10e.
+- Physical devices have included Windows Desktop PC and laptop, iPhone 8, SE, X and Samsung s10e.

-Virtual devices have consisted of the following on Google Chrome:
+- Virtual devices have consisted of the following on Google Chrome:
 <div align="left"><img src="static/images/readme-images/device-list.png"></div>

-Some differences were found between Gitpod and Heroku that made alignment challenging when using the ‘Responsive’ option in Chrome Dev Tools.
-This inconsistency appeared to disappear when using the simulated device options.
+- Some differences were found between Gitpod and Heroku that made alignment challenging when using the ‘Responsive’ option in Chrome Dev Tools.
+This inconsistency disappeared when using the simulated device options.
 The differences were not evident with ‘Responsive’ mode in Edge.
 However, there were still alignment differences at the same width between a simulated device and ‘Responsive’ mode.
 Therefore, a decision was made to align layout to simulated devices only.

-For example, the first screenshot below shows the simulated iPhone 6/7/8 in Chrome with width 375px where the media query for ‘margin-top: 5px’ on the Edit button has triggered.
+- For example, the first screenshot below shows the simulated iPhone 6/7/8 in Chrome with width 375px where the media query for ‘margin-top: 5px’ on the Edit button has triggered.
 The second screenshot shows ‘Responsive’ mode in Chrome at the same 375px width but no media query trigger for the Edit button which does not activate until 355px.

-##### Google Chrome simulated iPhone 6/7/8
+#### Google Chrome simulated iPhone 6/7/8
 <div align="left"><img src="static/images/readme-images/iphone6-simulated.png"></div>

-##### Google Chrome Responsive mode
+#### Google Chrome Responsive mode
 <div align="left"><img src="static/images/readme-images/iphone6-responsive.png"></div>

-##### Media query
+#### Media query
 <div align="left"><img src="static/images/readme-images/media-query.png"></div>
-In Responsive mode, the media queries for Chrome seemed to be activated at least 40 pixels less than the max-width (i.e., at 380 instead of 420px).
+- In Responsive mode, the media queries for Chrome seemed to be activated at least 40 pixels less than the max-width (i.e., at 380 instead of 420px).
 In the screenshots below the query for ‘margin-top 5px’ at ‘max-width 427px’ on the Edit button has been activated on Gitpod but not Heroku.
 As you can see the width is showing at 385px which is well below the trigger level.

-##### Gitpod
+#### Gitpod
 <div align="left"><img src="static/images/readme-images/gitpod-responsive.png"></div>

-##### Heroku
+#### Heroku
 <div align="left"><img src="static/images/readme-images/heroku-responsive.png"></div>
-The media query below shows for Gitpod only.
+- The media query below shows for Gitpod only.
 <div align="left"><img src="static/images/readme-images/media-query2.png"></div>
 <div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>
 <span id="issue"></span>